 The skin, muscles, and nerves in the legs can all cause a burning sensation or pain.
 Knowing the source of the pain can help to understand the cause and access the right treatment.

 Exercise that uses muscles in the legs can cause a burning feeling.
 This does not always mean that the muscle is injured.

 During exercise, the body needs more energy than usual.
 It cannot take in enough oxygen to create energy, so the muscles in the body take over.
 This creates lactic acid, which causes a burning feeling when it builds up.

 Running or an intense workout will often cause burning legs.
 The feeling should go away after the exercise is over.

 Muscles will often be sore for a day or two after exercise.
-This happens more often when the exercise is new, or when a person’s fitness is improving.
+This happens more often when the exercise is new, or until a person’s fitness improves.

 Injuring the leg is one of the most common causes of pain.
 In particular, damage to muscles can cause a burning sensation.